cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Determine if you have a right or left robot leg (there's a L or R on the lower link).
 #.
 Update line 15 of *src/main.cpp* based on the what side leg you have.
 #.
-Complete the forward_kinematics function inside of src/kinematics.h.
+Complete the forward_kinematics function inside of src/kinematics.h using what you learned in lecture.
 You should return a BLA::Matrix<3> of the cartesian coordinates of the end-effector.
 #.
 Upload code.
 #.
 Press s to start.
 The starter code will first test your kinematics code and then run the main loop.